 Comparative thinking is a learning tool.
 It’s when we analyze similarities and differences so we can make connections a.k.a. make sense of the world.
 Without it we may not be able to learn at all.
 Think about it, how do we know a dog is a dog, and a cat is a cat?
 Well, the one 4 legged thingy barks while the other one meows and hisses.

 One of the first comparisons we make is when we’re babies.
 When we make the differentiation between those who are mother and those who are not—I guess we pick up quick when the one big creature symbolizes comfort and the others don’t.

 Why Comparative Thinking Is helpful

-The benefits of comparative thinking are without bounds.
-It’s the unlimited potential in our ability to learn complex topics.
-When we make comparisons we not only learn general ideas, and create the ability to identify complex topics, we also build upon our critical thinking skills, our memory and our comprehension.
+Comparative thinking gives us the ability to learn complex topics.
+When we make comparisons, we not only create the ability to identify complex topics, we build upon our critical thinking skills, our memory and our comprehension.

 Comparisons also help us to understand complex topics, or to help ideas resonate.
 For example, metaphors, smilies and other figures of speech.

 It can be helpful when we are making environmental or economic decisions like nuclear vs. windmill energy.
 It can also be helpful when we are making difficult decisions in our lives: like one opportunity over another.
 Do I take the higher paying job and move or stay local with lower pay?